 Certificate program trainees must apply and enroll in the program to be included in the KAP Theory and Methodology course and to engage in mentoring and the practicum.
 Understanding Ketamine, the Retreat, and the RSG may have been taken prior to enrollment, however it is encouraged that participants take their RSG and CCG after completing the KAP Theory and Methodology.
 All trainees must complete a knowledge assessment after Understanding Ketamine and are evaluated on the learning objectives of both RSGs, and CCG by the instructor.

 Once submitted, the application will be reviewed by the Fluence admissions committee.
 Committee members will interview the applicant.
 The committee will review and come to a decision on the approval and admission of the applicant within 4 weeks of receipt.
 Additional Fluence training team members may be consulted for input during this process, and any team members’ existing relationship with the applicant may be taken into consideration.
 Once a decision has been reached the training coordinator will provide the applicant with an acceptance, deferral, or refusal letter.

 The Program Fee for this Certificate Program is $9,875 payable in 12 monthly installments.
 Program fee does not include CE or CME certificate fees, lodging, meals, or travel expenses to in-person programs.
-If you have already taken Understanding Ketamine, any Reading and Study Group, the Experiential Retreat, or a Clinical Consultation group with Fluence prior to applying for the Certificate Program you will receive a corresponding credit towards your program fee and will not be expected to repeat these classes.
+If you have already taken Understanding Ketamine, any Reading and Study Group, the Experiential Retreat, or a Clinical Consultation group with Fluence prior to applying for the Certificate Program, at the Program Director’s discretion you will receive a corresponding credit towards your program fee and will not be expected to repeat these classes.
 Those who are already enrolled in or have graduated from the Integration Certificate Program receive special pricing and priority placement.